 Kids should NOT cry about school.
 If they cry because they don’t want to clean up their toys, let them cry and make them clean up their toys.
 But if they cry over a “school” assignment take a big step back and re-assess.
 The material could be way too hard.
 They could be over-tired.
 They may be over-worked.
 Or if they are just the weepy type, then still back up and deal with it as a parenting issue not a school issue.
 In the early years, their education should be a source of joy and wonder and a feeling of accomplishment!!
 Save the “school should be hard work” line for when they are older and more mature.
 (Older students, maybe 12 and up, may cry/struggle when working through more difficult material, this may not be preventable, but continue to support your student in whatever way is appropriate.)

 Find the pocket: If students are working above their level, they will cry and be frustrated, but if students are working below their abilities, they won’t be challenged.
-Find the pocket where the material is hard enough to challenge them and peak their interest, but not so hard that they give up.
+Find the pocket where the material is hard enough to challenge them and pique their interest, but not so hard that they give up.
 (Think of if you are in a workout regimen- it has to be not too easy, but not too hard for optimal results!).
 This also includes time frames/workload.
 Watch your child.
 One math page may be too easy, three may be too much, but two might be just right.
 Your goal is not to exasperate them but to bring the best out of them

 Know your child.
 As the parent, you’re the only person who can be considered the Expert on Your Kid.
 In order to teach them effectively, you need to know your student!
 Listen to your child.
 Figure out how his brain works.
 See what lights him up.
 Let him play on his strengths and help him with his weaknesses even if his progress is slow.
 If you’re going to give your child a custom-made education, then know who you’re customizing it too.
 And you have more than one child, you’ll see that each one ticks differently.
 Pray diligently for wisdom.
 See your kids though God’s eyes!!